If you are bitten by a snake in Thailand or anywhere in Southeast Asia, and you don’t KNOW that it is a non-venomous snake:

 If you have some time between when your ride leaves (like waiting for ambulance):

-3. Immediately apply a pressure bandage or wrap a piece of cloth around the bite as well as above and below the bite.
+3b.
+If you do NOT KNOW what type of snake it was that bit you, Immediately apply a pressure bandage or wrap a piece of clean dry cloth around the bite site as well as above and below the bite by a few inches.
+This is essential for krait, coral, and cobra bites.
 Elastic wraps that you use for ankle sprains work well.
 Wrap it snugly, but you should still be able to put a finger under the bandage.

 5. Antivenin is given after you start to have symptoms, not before.
 Some bites are “dry bites” and inject no venom.